Modern Slavery Act

-To this end due recognition of the risks to the Company and the services it supplies to the NHS are at the forefront of all Company policies not lease in the area of safeguarding against human trafficking (anti-slavery) or individuals being forced to work against their will.
+To this end, due recognition of the risks to the Company and the services it supplies to the NHS are at the forefront of all Company procedures, not least in the area of safeguarding against human trafficking (anti-slavery) or individuals being forced to work against their will.

-DHU operate a number of internal policies to ensure that it is conducting business in an ethical and transparent manner.
-These include the following relevant policies:
+DHU operate a number of internal procedures to ensure that it is conducting business in an ethical and transparent manner, including those listed in the section below:

-1. Recruitment & Selection Policy: Includes conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking (anti-slavery) or individuals being forced to work against their will.
+1. Recruitment & Selection Procedure: Includes conducting checks for eligibility to work in the UK for all employees to safeguard against human trafficking (anti-slavery) or individuals being forced to work against their will.

-4. Fraud, Bribery & Corruption Policy: Details the Company’s commitment to the proper use of public funds and outlines roles and responsibilities for the prevention of fraud, bribery and corruption.
+3. Anti-Fraud, Bribery & Corruption Procedure: Ensures that business is conducted in an open, honest and ethical manner, details the Company’s commitment to the proper use of public funds and outlines roles and responsibilities for the prevention of fraud, bribery and corruption.

-5. Equality and Diversity for Staff Policy: This policy sets out the Company’s commitment to provide an inclusive environment which promotes equality, encourages and values diversity, eliminates discrimination (including bullying, harassment and victimisation) and respects the rights and dignity of all employees and patients.
+4. Equality and Diversity for Staff Procedure: This document sets out the Company’s commitment to provide an inclusive environment which promotes equality, encourages and values diversity, eliminates discrimination (including bullying, harassment and victimisation) and respects the rights and dignity of all employees and patients.

 DHU expect employees, patients, visitors, suppliers and other stakeholders to treat people with dignity and respect.

 The Company will know the effectiveness of the steps taken to ensure that slavery and/or human trafficking is not taking place within the business or supply chain if, for example: